 The lure of the forest monk lifestyle and deep concentration led Anthony to seek out the Ven.
 Sayadaw U Acinna in 1997 at the Pa Auk Forest Monastery, where he received instruction for a year in anapanasati (mindfulness with breathing) and four elements meditation.
 Anthony retreated to the hills of the Shan State for a further year of meditation in an isolated monastery.
 After four years in robes and constant practice, Anthony studied Buddhist texts and Pali language at the International Buddhist University in Yangon consolidating his meditation experiences with scriptural studies.
 His interest in Pali was furthered through self-study whilst living at the Shwedagon Pagoda in 2000.

 A two-year pilgrimage gave the opportunity to wander and dwell in the forest meditation monasteries of Sri Lanka.
-He attended the Kalachakra Initiation with His Holiness the Dalai Lama in Bodgaya, and did a Goenka Vipassana retreat in India.
-During a visit to monasteries in Nepal and Tibet he developed an interest in Dzogchen methods.
-Anthony returned to Thailand in 2003 and spent three rains retreats practicing satipatthana vipassana at Wat Pitsoparam with the late Ven.
+He attended the Kalachakra Initiation with His Holiness the Dalai Lama in Bodhgaya 2002, and developed an interest in choiceless awareness meditation techniques during visits to monasteries in India, Nepal, China and Tibet.
+Anthony spent three extended rains retreats between 2002 – 2005 practicing satipatthana vipassana at Wat Pitsoparam, Ubon Ratchathani, with the late Ven.
 Luang Por Visarnkemakoon.
-Anthony returned home in 2006, disrobing from the monkhood after 11 vassa.
+In 2006, returned home, disrobing from the monkhood after 11 vassa.
 He experienced life in Melbourne studying and working in the wholesale diamond and gemstone industry for seven years until 2012.
 He returned to Thailand in 2013, and at the request of Ven.
 Ajahn Poh (Suan Mokkh) led popular meditation retreats at Wat Kow Tham Insight Meditation Centre until November 2016.